xfelipetavares/xfelipetavares/README.md

 :house_with_garden: I’m from Brazil.

+:rocket: I'm studying at Trybe

-:books: I am studying Computer Science.
+:books: I'm studying Computer Science.

 :outbox_tray: 2022 Goals: create a new project and find my first job as dev.